-Just some 17 miles from Cradock, the town we visited last week lies Yanyarrie.
+Just some 17 miles from Cradock, the town we visited last week in the Flinders Ranges region of South Australia, sits the small town of Yanyarrie.
 A tiny location that is known mainly for a cattle station and a creek that floods from time to time.

-In a small house near Yanyarrie, of a farmer named “Hamdorff”, a number of strange phenomena began to occur, the most prevalent being knocking sounds, heard by many witnesses.
+In a small house near Yanyarrie, owned by a farmer named “Hamdorff”, a number of strange phenomena occured, the most prevalent being knocking sounds, heard by many witnesses.

 From inside the house, the knocking sounded like it was outside, and from outside, the men said it sounded like it was coming from inside.
 The men stood asking questions, and received replies by knocking, one of the men asked the knocker to “knock louder” of which the following knock is said to have “shook the entire house”.

 The noise ceased at 10 pm sharp.
 The men and the boys made camp in the living room and feigned sleep, hoping for more activity,.
-Which was to come at precisely 2am and lasted until 3am, leaving no trace.
+Which was to come at precisely 2 am and lasted until 3 am, but leaving no trace of its source.

-The men went around the house searching for clues, to find nothing, no footprints and no sign of human interference, the men recounted the story the next day, attesting that they would lead better lives from now on .
+The men went around the house searching for clues, to find nothing, no footprints and no sign of human interference, the men recounted the story the next day to others, attesting that they would lead better lives from now on.

-Once the story broke in the media, legends become exposed in the local community to a wider audience, a tale of a Shepard drowning in the water hole, and people seeing strange lights surfaced in the area.
+Once the story broke in the media, local ghost legends become exposed in the local community to a wider audience, a tale of a Shepard drowning in the water hole, and people seeing strange lights surfaced.

 Tell us your thoughts in the comments section below